-Mulligatawny, or mullagatanni, is spiced soup and a mainstay of Raj cuisine.
-The name apparently derives from a corruption of milagu tannir, or pepper water, a common rasam.
-It is a lightly spiced, filling soup.
+Mulligatawny, or mullagatanni, is lightly spiced, filling soup.
+It is one of the most recognised dishes in Raj cuisine.
+The name derives from a corruption of milagu tannir, or pepper water, a common rasam.

-Rasam is a broth served with rice in a traditional Tamil meal.
-Whilst this dish is somewhat thicker than the typical rasam, its heritage from rasam seems quite clear.
+Rasam is a broth served with rice in a traditional south Indian meal.
+Whilst this dish is thicker than the typical rasam, its heritage from rasam seems quite clear.
 Unfamiliar with the soup course their masters seemed to need with every meal, Indian cooks served the nearest thing to it that they knew, bulking it out to suit the extravagant tastes of the British.
 This version is a typical Indian dish, prepared to suit the tastes of the British colonists.
-Records of this recipe date back to the early nineteenth century CE.
+Records of this recipe go back to the early nineteenth century CE.

 There are several distinct types of this dish in my grandmother’s notes.
 As with so many of the recipes in this book, it is hard to find a definitive version.
 The recipe presented here is the one I recall having the most often.

-Some mulligatawny is made without the coconut milk and occasionally cow’s milk is substituted.
+Some mulligatawny is made without coconut milk and occasionally cow’s milk is substituted.
 We prefer using coconut milk.
-Without any milk it becomes more like a traditional rasam.
+Without any milk, it becomes more like a traditional rasam.

-One of the things the Raj most loved was roast meat, and in large joints.
+One of the things the Raj loved was large joints of roast meat.
 Consequently, there was often too much food and leftovers abounded.
-Using leftover food is an anathema to most Hindus, yet the memsahib was often insistent upon its use.
-You can take mulligatawny to new level by judicious use of the leftover roast dinner from last night.
+Using leftover food is an anathema to most Hindus, yet the memsahib was insistent upon its use.
+You can take mulligatawny to a new level by judicious use of the leftover roast dinner from last night.

-The version presented below is the simple vegetable mulligatawny with coconut milk served over rice.
-Comfort food for the family.
+The version presented below is the simple vegetable mulligatawny served over rice.
+Comfort food.

 - 3 tbsp vegetable oil